tomvanwouwe1992/SOC_Paper/README.md

 You will need to install CasADi (https://web.casadi.org/) to solve the defined optimal control problems.
  - 'mumps' is the standard linear solver used within IPOPT optionssol.ipopt.linear_solver = 'mumps'
+ - in some cases the linear solver 'ma57' is more performant, but it is not open-source